-Robert Barzan, writer, publisher, activist, and founder of White Crane Press and White Crane Newsletter, the first journal devoted exclusively to exploring gay men's spirituality, was born in 1952 in Ontario, Canada, and moved with his family to San Francisco in 1956.
+Robert Barzan, thinker, writer, publisher, activist, and founder of White Crane Press and White Crane Newsletter, the first journal devoted exclusively to exploring gay men's spirituality, was born in 1952 in Ontario, Canada, and moved with his family to San Francisco in 1956.

 His passion for social justice and interest in Catholic liberation theology inspired him to join the Jesuit Volunteer Corps in 1975 and the Oregon Province of the Society of Jesus (Jesuits) in 1976.
-He completed a Master of Arts degree in Counseling Psychology at Gonzaga University in Spokane, Washington, and a Master of Divinity degree at the Jesuit School of Theology in Berkeley, California.
-He was ordained in 1985.
+He completed his philosophy studies and a Master of Arts degree in Counseling Psychology at Gonzaga University in Spokane, Washington, and a Master of Divinity degree at the Jesuit School of Theology in Berkeley, California.
+He was ordained a priest in 1985.
 He was the first openly gay priest in Missoula, Montana, and was active in the Missoula AIDS Taskforce.
 Tension between Catholic teaching on homosexuality and his own sexuality and beliefs led him to leave the priesthood and Christianity in 1987.

 Barzan can also be found online at http://www.linkedin.com/pub/bob-barzan/18/638/44a

 Catholic (Roman) | Author/editor | California | San Francisco

 “Bob Barzan | Profile”, LGBTQ Religious Archives Network, accessed March 05, 2024, https://lgbtqreligiousarchives.org/profiles/bob-barzan.